The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Utah, US

 Accepting New Patients

-Stacey Clardy is a Neurologist in Salt Lake City, Utah.
+Stacey Clardy is a Neurologist practicing medicine in Salt Lake City, Utah.
 Dr. Clardy is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-Her top areas of expertise are Encephalitis, Stiff Person Syndrome, Neurosarcoidosis, and Anti-NMDA Receptor Encephalitis.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Encephalitis, Stiff Person Syndrome, Neurosarcoidosis, and Anti-NMDA Receptor Encephalitis.
+Dr. Clardy is board certified in American Board Of Psychiatry And Neurology.
 Dr. Clardy is currently accepting new patients.

 Advanced in Opsoclonus-Myoclonus Syndrome